-- Early in the process, the designer should assess the cost of the calculation in comparison with: - (a) The level of accuracy that is really needed. - (b) The investment in the exchanger. - (c) The cost of miscalculation. - Make a rough estimate of the size of the heat exchanger using, for example, U values from Table 2.2 and/or anything else that we might know from experience.
-This serves to circumscribe the subsequent trial-and-error calculations; it will help to size flow rates and to anticipate temperature variations; and it will help to avoid subsequent errors. - Evaluate the heat transfer, pressure drop, and cost of various exchanger configurations that appear reasonable for the application.
-We often do this with specialized computer programs that have been developed and are constantly being improved as new research is included in them.
+- Early in the process, the designer should assess the cost of making calculations in comparison with: - (a) The level of accuracy that is really needed. - (b) The investment in the exchanger. - (c) The cost of miscalculation. - Evaluate the heat transfer, pressure drop, and cost of various exchanger configurations that appear reasonable for the application.
+We often do this with specialized software for heat exchanger design, which can account for a variety of configurations, complex flow patterns on the shell side, and engineering considerations beyond heat transfer and pressure drop.
+This process may be iterative, as options are evaluated and then discarded or refined.